OmrM/iOS-App-Tasty-Recipe-Creations/README.md

 # Tasty Recipe Creations

 ### Description
 I collaborated in a group project to develop an iOS app called Tasty Recipe Creations that helps users discover and save recipes.
 I contributed to the planning, wireframing, and development of user stories and interfaces.
-We used Figma, Xcode, and Parse Server to create an interactive prototype and implement features such as user login, recipe posting, recipe feed, recipe search, and favorite recipe list.
-I also participated in milestone planning and development, including creating a launch screen, login screen, adding app icon functionality, and the favorite button.
+We used Figma, Xcode, and Parse Server to create a prototype and implement features such as user login, recipe posting, recipe feed, recipe search, and favorite recipe list.
 ## Table of Contents
 1. [Overview](#Overview)
 1. [Product Spec](#Product-Spec)